mozilla/open-leadership-training-series/CONTRIBUTING.md

 ## Maintainers

 This repository is currently maintained by [@acabunoc](http://github.com/acabunoc) and [@betatim](http://github.com/betatim).
-Feel free to reach out if you have any questions!
+We like to keep all discussions [in this repo open](https://github.com/mozilla/open-leadership-training-series/issues/new) but feel free to reach out or ping us directly!

 ## How to report bugs